TSGECO/tsg/doc/tsg.md

 3. Two paths (transcript1 and transcript2) represent ways to traverse the graph
 4. One set (exon_set) groups related nodes
 5. Attributes provide additional information about nodes and paths
+6. Read continuity can be verified:
+   - In path transcript1: n1 has SO reads, n3 has IN reads, and n4 has SI reads
+     - n3 (IN) properly shares reads (read1, read2) with both n1 and n4
+   - In path transcript2: n2 has SO reads, n3 has IN reads, and n5 has SI reads
+     - n3 (IN) properly shares reads (read4) with both n2 and n5
+   - This demonstrates valid read continuity as required by the node types

 ## Implementation Considerations